 Support and security

 As mentioned above, Microsoft has officially ended support for Windows 7.
-That means that upgrading Windows 10 is your best bet to stay safe from the ever-evolving threats from viruses, However, unlike Windows 7 which only received one major “Service Pack” update, Microsoft frequently works on big updates to Windows 10.
-Fresh features are always making its way into the newer Windows operating system.
+That means that upgrading Windows 10 is your best bet to stay safe from the ever-evolving threats from viruses.
+However, unlike Windows 7, which only received one major “Service Pack” update, Microsoft frequently works on significant updates to Windows 10.
+New features are always making its way into the newer Windows operating system.
 It gets major updates twice a year, with the most recent update dubbed as the November 2019 Update.
 In the past few years, Windows 10 has received new features like the ability to sync your activities across devices with Windows Timeline and continue things on your Android phone on your PC.

 Unlike previous versions (including Windows 7), Windows 10 isn’t a stand-alone product for Microsoft.
 It’s more like a service.
 The company releases updates twice a year and intends to keep supporting the operating system in the near future.
 If that plan works out, that means you shouldn’t need to buy a new version a few years from now.

 Compatibility and gaming

 Despite all the new features in Windows 10, Windows 7 still does have better app compatibility.
 While Photoshop, Google Chrome, and other popular applications continue to work on both Windows 10 and Windows 7, some old third-party pieces of software work better on the older operating system.
-That can include software for printing mailing labels, managing point of sales systems, and more.
+That can include software for printing mailing labels, managing point-of-sale systems, and more.
 This is often a reason why some businesses have been reluctant to update.